Back to Wyoming

 Protection of Parental Rights

-The bill aims to provide parents with a civil cause of action against the government if their parental rights are infringed upon, waiving certain legal requirements for such lawsuits.
+The bill aims to provide parents with a legal cause of action against the government for infringing on their parental rights, waiving certain procedural requirements.

 What This Bill Does